massalabs/station-massa-wallet/CONTRIBUTING.md

 [issue tracker](https://github.com/massalabs/thyra-plugin-wallet/issues).

 *Thank you for taking the time to contribute to our project!
 We look forward to seeing your contributions!*

+# Massa concepts

+## Operation vs Transaction

+In the Massa blockchain, an operation refers to an action that is included in blocks.
+Operations can take various forms, such as buying a roll, selling a roll, transferring funds, executing a smart contract, or deploying a smart contract.
+Within the wallet, we use the term **transaction** to describe these operations.

+## Transaction vs Transfer

+In the Massa blockchain, a transaction is a specific type of operation that enables the transfer of MAS coins from one account to another.
+Within the wallet, we specifically refer to this type of operation as a "transfer".

+## Swagger file

+The swagger file `api/walletApi-V0.yml` is the source of truth for the wallet API.
+It is used to generate the API documentation and the API client.

+Some endpoint responses are code 422 but the code itself never return such status code.
+Go-swagger will internally generate 422 response when the inputs are invalid.